 - If you get a job through a placement agency, you may deduct the associated fees.
 However, if you are reimbursed by your employer for the cost of a placement agency, you must report this as regular income.

-Job Search Tax Deduction Options
+6 Available Job Search Tax Deductions

-- Travel: You can deduct a number of costs associated with travel.
+- Travel.
+You can deduct a number of costs associated with travel.
 However, the travel must be directly related to looking for a job.
 This includes the mileage you put on your car during your job search as well as taking a flight and booking a hotel to look for work in another city.

-- Moving: If your job search lands you a gig on the other side of the country, you’re in luck: You can deduct all costs associated with your move, from packing tape to shipping.
+- Moving.
+If your job search lands you a gig on the other side of the country, you’re in luck: You can deduct all costs associated with your move, from packing tape to shipping.
 There are some stipulations, including that you must move more than 50 miles from where you currently live to qualify.